-A fabulous holiday way to serve sweet potatoes, this traditional dish explodes with Latino flavors of roasted sweet potato, peppers, and spices.
+A fabulous way to serve sweet potatoes any time of year, this traditional dish explodes with Latino flavors of roasted sweet potato, peppers, and spices.
 Like a warm Niçoise salad with authentic Mexican character, I made it for an office party, and it was a huge favorite.
-Called Ensalada Calientita de Camote y Tocino, this Paleo-adapted version is perfect
+Called Ensalada Calientita de Camote y Tocino, this Paleo version is perfect

 Today’s recipe is a new discovery that combines amazing flavor with medicinal healing.
 Fresh lemons and limes are loaded with flavonoids which have antioxidant and anti-cancer properties.
 Pumpkin seeds contain free-radical scavenging phytosterols that boost liver function and – yes – make you feel sexy!